Why Springing Forward Hits Harder Than You Think (And What to Do About It)

 Attend a sound bath.
 The vibrations help regulate your nervous system, encouraging deeper, more restorative sleep.

-If you're looking for a little extra support this month, I'm hosting a public sound bath every Sunday in March.
+If you're looking for a little extra support, consider this your standing invitation: I host a public sound bath every Sunday.

-If you're a company interested in bringing this experience to your team ahead of the time change, I'd love to talk.
+And if you're a company interested in bringing this to your team, I'd love to talk.

-However you choose to navigate the shift, I hope these tips make it a little gentler.
+However you choose to navigate the shift, I hope it's a gentle one